arc-archive/google-drive-browser/README.md

 };
 ```

-### API components

-This components is a part of API components ecosystem: <https://elements.advancedrestclient.com/>

 ## Styling

 The `google-drive-browser` consist of 4 elements.
 To style it use the following CSS variables for corresponding element.